-- For restoring a backup directory: Use --backup-dir to specify the location of the backup directory, from which data will be restored to the server. - backup innodb data home dir=PATH
+- For restoring a backup directory: Use --backup-dir to specify the location of the backup directory, from which data will be restored to the server. - backup_innodb_data_home_dir=PATH the structure of the backup when it performs various operations on the backup.
+Together with the backup_innodb_data_file_path option, it determines the actual file paths of the InnoDB data files inside the backup.

 The directory under which the backup's InnoDB data files are to be stored.
 Specify the option if you want to put the data files at somewhere other than the default location (which is backup-dir/datadir).
-If the value of the parameter is different from backup-dir/datadir, it is stored into the backup-my.cnf file as $innodb_data_home_dir$ for information, so that mysqlbackup can understand the structure of the backup when it performs various operations on the backup.
+If the value of the parameter is different from backup-dir/datadir, it is stored into the backup-my.cnf file as innodb_data_home_dir for information, so that mysqlbackup can understand